marcglasberg/asyncredux.com/react/basics/wait-fail-succeed.md

 You could always clear the error message explicitly by defining `let clearExceptionFor = useClearExceptionFor();` and then calling `clearExceptionFor(LoadText)`, but it's not necessary to do so before dispatching the action again.

+<hr></hr>

+You now know the basics of Async Redux:
+How to create and read the state, dispatch actions to change the state, run asynchronous actions, show spinners when actions are running, and error messages when they fail.
+That is enough for you to be productive with Async Redux, and create your own apps with it.

+But before we enter the advanced features, let's review the basics by implementing a few simple counter apps.